Spatial correlations of charm and anticharm quarks at hadronisation: Introduction

+The new idea presented in this paper utilises the collective flow of charm hadrons measured in heavy-ion collisions at high energies~\cite{STAR:D0:v1,STAR:D0:v2,STAR:eHF:v2:2014yia,ALICE:D0:v2,ALICE:D0:v2:2013,ALICE:eHF:v2,ALICE:D:v2:2020iug,ATLAS:muHF:v2:2018ofq,ALICE:D:v2:2017pbx,ALICE:beauty:v2:2020hdw,PHENIX:eHF:v2}.
+For clarity of the presentation we assume that final-state momenta of charm and anticharm hadrons are given by the superposition of the charm quark flow and a contribution due to quarks' hadronisation.
+Other possible effects, like back-to-back correlation of created heavy quarks, influencing charm hadron momenta, are also discussed.

+The flow contribution depends uniquely on the hadronisation point.
+Thus, one can extract the charm quark hadronisation point by measuring the quark flow and having the space-time dependence of the flow at hadronisation.
+The latter information can be obtained by adjusting the flow models to hadron-production results measured in the same reaction.
+The same concerns the anticharm hadronisation point.
+Consequently, one gets the spatial distance between $c$ and $\bar{c}$ quarks at the hadronisation by measuring the difference between their flows at hadronisation.

+Experiments measure momenta of charm and anticharm hadrons instead of the wanted flow components.
+The paper introduces an unfolding method to overcome this problem for central collisions obeying isotropy in the transverse plane.

-Here, we stress that the arguments are generally valid, but to directly measure the wanted correlations, one should have no more than one $c\bar{c}$ pair produced per collision.
-Otherwise, the measured two-particle correlation function includes pairs of $c$- and $\bar{c}$-hadrons coming from different and likely independent charm production processes.
-The magnitude of this unwanted contribution to the momentum-correlation results strongly depends on the multiplicity distribution of heavy-flavour pairs.
-This effect is especially important in the heavy-ion collisions at RHIC and the LHC.
-On average, one expects $\simeq3$ $c\bar{c}$ pairs in the 10\% most central Au+Au collisions at $\mathrm{\sqrt{s_{NN}} = 200}$~GeV at RHIC~\cite{STAR:2018zdy,STAR:2012nbd}, and a few tens at the LHC (for example, $\simeq 30$ $c\bar{c}$ pairs in the 10\% most central Pb+Pb reactions at $\mathrm{\sqrt{s_{NN}} = 5.02}$~TeV~\cite{ALICE:2021dhb,ALICE:2021rxa}).
-The multiplicity distribution of heavy flavour is difficult to access experimentally, and the wanted correlations at very high energies cannot be extracted in a model-independent way.
-Thus, the measurements should be performed at sufficiently low collision energies to minimize the bias due to unwanted correlations, where the mean multiplicity of $c\bar{c}$ pairs is below one.
+Here, we stress that the above strategy is valid independently of how many $c$ and $\bar{c}$ quarks are created in a single collision.
+We, however, argue that it is important to study the simplest case, in which only one charm and anticharm quark pair is created in a collision.
+This will allow explicitly testing the commonly accepted postulate of the $c-\bar{c}$ creation close in space-time and their transport with subluminal velocities.
+Interpreting results on collisions with many $c$ and $\bar{c}$ quarks would require model input on multi-quark correlations.
+On average, one expects about three $c-\bar{c}$ pairs in central Au+Au collisions at $\mathrm{\sqrt{s_{NN}} = 200}$~GeV (RHIC)~\cite{STAR:2018zdy,STAR:2012nbd}, and a few tens $c-\bar{c}$ pairs in central Pb+Pb reactions at $\mathrm{\sqrt{s_{NN}} = 5.02}$ (LHC)~TeV~\cite{ALICE:2021dhb,ALICE:2021rxa}.
+The condition of only one $c$ and $\bar{c}$ pair in a collision is approximately fulfilled at the CERN SPS energies~\cite{Merzlaya:2024cbt}.
 For this reason, we consider an example of central Pb+Pb collisions at the CERN SPS energies.
-This example can be straightforwardly extended to bottom hadron production at RHIC or at the LHC.
+This example can be straightforwardly extended to bottom hadron production at RHIC or the LHC.